andrewt3000/web_development/login.md

 There are many cryptographic hash algorithms but I recomend using a hash algorithm designed for passwords such as [bcrypt](https://github.com/kelektiv/node.bcrypt.js).
 It is also a best practice to use a salt and select an [appropriate cost factor](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/) for the hash algorithm.

 #### JWT
 If the username and hashed passwords match, the server [digitally signs](https://en.wikipedia.org/wiki/Digital_signature) and returns a [jwt](https://jwt.io/) (JSON web token)([RFC 7519](https://tools.ietf.org/html/rfc7519)) to the client.
 The jwt payload contains user authorization claims such as user id or customer id.
+When the client makes requests it sends the jwt and the server can trust the claims because the token has a digital signature and the claims can be verified cryptographically.

 #### JWT secret
 Generate a secure, random jwt secret.
 I typically use [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) and it's default algorithm, HS256, with a key length of at least 32 characters.
 I typically generate a random jwt secret using openssl.
 The trade off with jwt secret length is performance versus security.
 For instance, HS512 algorith with 172 byte secret would be very secure.